vukrosic/github.io/_posts/2014-3-3-Hello-World.md

 2. Mini-batch gradient descent: Mini-batch gradient descent is a variant of gradient descent that computes the gradients using a small batch of samples at a time.
 It is a trade-off between SGD and batch gradient descent, offering a balance between the efficiency of SGD and the stability of batch gradient descent.

-## Neural Network From Scratch Using NumPy

-In this post, we will learn about the math behind machine learning and use Python to build a small library for creating neural networks with various layers (such as fully connected and convolutional layers).

-In this post, we will dive into the math behind neural networks and gain an intuitive understanding of why certain techniques are used.

-To make our feed forward network in NumPy, we will do it in the next steps:

-1. Input data is fed into the neural network.

-2. It flows layer to layer, undergoing transformations at each layer.

-3. We compare the output with the correct value from the training data, and we calculate the error as a **scalar**.

-4. A parameter (such as a weight or bias) is adjusted by subtracting the derivative of the error with respect to the parameter.
-This helps to improve the accuracy of the network by modifying the transformations applied by the layers.

-5. The process is repeated, with the updated parameters being used to generate new predictions or decisions.
-This continues until the network's performance meets the desired level of accuracy.